amulyahwr/acl2018/README.md

 	* If the command runs successfully, then you should see the output as follows:
 	  ![conf2](https://github.com/amulyahwr/acl2018/blob/master/markup_imgs/conf2.png)

-## Acknowledgment
+## Acknowledgement
-The code in this repository is an adaptation of PyTorch implelementation available at: [https://github.com/dasguptar/treelstm.pytorch].
+The code in this repository is an adaptation of PyTorch implementation available at: [https://github.com/dasguptar/treelstm.pytorch].